rubms/DotNet.MultisourceConfiguration.Zookeeper/README.md

 ## Bootstrapping the ZooKeeper Configuration

-It very probable that will want to read the ZooKeeper connection string (comma separated list of `host:port`) and the session timeout from configuration, instead of hard-coding it.
+You will very probably want to read the ZooKeeper connection string (comma separated list of `host:port`) and the session timeout from configuration, instead of hard-coding it.
 You may read that configuration from your IConfigurationBuilder, taking advantage of other configuration sources, like `AppSettingsSource`, `EnvironmentVariableSource` or `CommandLineSource`.
 ```C#
         IConfigurationBuilder configurationBuilder = new ConfigurationBuilder();
         configurationBuilder.AddSources(